mr-guard/dayz-server-manager/README.md

 * A Windows (Root) Server with RDP/Shell access
   * hosted instances (like nitrado) cannot use this EXCEPT they can run arbitrary programs
+* To download mods: A steam account that owns DayZ and has SteamGuard DISABLED!
 * That's it!

 <br><a name="usage"></a>